hbr/alba-lang-description/docs/types_inductive.md

 and use it to apply the induction principle in order to prove `all(x) x in {...}`.

-This improved goal predicate gives us much stronger induction hypotheses than the naively extracted goal predicate.
+This improved goal predicate results in a much stronger induction hypotheses than the induction hypothesis from the naively extracted goal predicate.

 This is one service that the compiler does with all induction proofs.
 It extracts the most general goal predicate before it applies the induction